 Plan for Granting Awards.
-The Dennis Spearman Memorial Awards are presented in a chapel preceding the Christmas recess and the Student School-Employment Awards are presented in a chapel preceding spring vacation.
+The Dennis Spearman Memorial Awards are presented in a chapel preceding the Christmas recess.
 The remaining awards are presented at Baccalaureate Chapel on Commencement Day.

 Final choice of recipients of all awards is made by the Achievement Awards Committee and the faculty of the college, unless otherwise noted.